Anxiety Disorders and Drug Addiction

 The Cycle of Drugs and Anxiety

-The Anxiety and Depression Association of America quotes a doctor as saying that social anxiety disorder “frequently travels in the company” of alcohol or drug abuse, as people with social anxiety disorder might try to make use of alcohol or cocaine’s reputation as a “social lubricant.”
-However, the anxiety robs these people of the perspective of knowing when too much is too much (or that cocaine is dangerous in any amount), or even that they have an anxiety disorder that needs treatment and therapy, not drugs and alcohol to get over their fear of talking to people.
+However, anxiety robs these people of the perspective of knowing when too much is too much, or even that they have an anxiety disorder that needs treatment and therapy, not drugs and alcohol to get over their fear of talking to people.
+And, in a vicious form of catch-22—the same drugs that bring momentary relief (whether prescription medications, illegal drugs, or simply caffeine) can also cause anxiety.10

-Helping someone with the co-occurring disorders of anxiety and drug addiction can start by recognizing the warning signs of the problem.
-If behavior or personality changes, if the person starts losing interest in hobbies, or if the person insists on consuming drugs and alcohol even as the visible consequences start mounting up, then the person is in need of an intervention.
-A person who is also suffering from an anxiety disorder should not even begin to experiment with drugs, since chemical substances can easily (and powerfully) upset the already-compromised chemical imbalances in the brain.
+Helping someone with the co-occurring disorders of anxiety and drug addiction can start by recognizing some of the warning signs and symptoms of the problem.
+If behavior or personality changes, if the person starts losing interest in hobbies, or if the person insists on consuming drugs and alcohol even as the adverse consequences start to mount, treatment may be beneficial.

-The first step to break the addiction is detox, which is a process of gradually weaning individuals off their physical dependence on substances.
-Detox is a difficult stage of treatment, so it should not be attempted at home.
+In cases of significant substance dependence, the first part of recovery may be medical detox for drugs or alcohol.
+Some acute withdrawal syndromes are particularly unpleasant and, potentially risky, so this step should not be attempted at home.
 Instead, a treatment facility provides a safe, clean space, with doctors and medical staff on hand, to help as the body relearns how to function without drugs or alcohol.

 Therapy for Anxiety and Drug Addiction

-Medical detox usually lasts a little more than a week, although the length of the process depends on some of the risk factors mentioned above, including the nature of the anxiety disorder at play and how extensive the drug addiction is.
-When ready, clients can start a course of therapy to help them understand, cope, and overcome the underlying issues behind their anxiety and drug abuse.
+Medical detox may last, on average, for several days to weeks, although the length of the process depends on some of the factors mentioned above, including the nature of the anxiety disorder at play and how extensive the drug addiction is.
+After successful detox and withdrawal management, patients may transition into a longer-term course of rehabilitation and therapy to help them understand, cope, and overcome the underlying issues behind their anxiety and drug abuse.

-The American Psychological Association explains that licensed psychologists will use a methodology called Cognitive Behavioral Therapy (or CBT) to help their clients identify and learn from the sources of their anxiety.
-It is only through therapy (like CBT, although there are other approaches) that clients can make tangible strides towards restoring a sense of balance and stable mental health to their lives.
-Simply walking away from treatment after detox is ineffective (and might even prove more harmful).
+Licensed psychologists will use a methodology called Cognitive Behavioral Therapy (or CBT) to help their clients identify and learn from the sources of their anxiety.12 It is only through therapy (like CBT, although there are other approaches) that clients can make tangible strides toward restoring a sense of balance and stable mental health to their lives.

-CBT works as the psychologist and client work together to come up with techniques to control (or even eliminate) the behaviors that arise from anxiety.
+CBT works as the psychologist and patient develop techniques to control (or even eliminate) behaviors that arise from anxiety.
 These techniques could be as innocuously basic as deep breathing and counting to 10 when the person feels the onset of a pounding heartbeat or shallow breathing.
-To people without anxiety disorder, the idea of breathing slowly might be obvious; but those who struggle with the disorder need the intervention of a trained mental health care professional to learn how to take control of their lives, one step at a time.

-The same way that CBT teaches clients how their thoughts lead to the symptoms of anxiety disorders (and how those thoughts can be anticipated and prepared for) can be applied to treating substance abuse.
-As people become more aware of their thoughts and feelings, it can lead to a greater acknowledgement of the danger of taking drugs and alcohol (especially with a pre-existing anxiety disorder) and how better ways of acting on their thoughts and feelings can lead to more positive outcomes.
+The same way that CBT teaches people how their thoughts lead to anxiety (and how those thoughts can be anticipated and prepared for) can be applied to treating substance abuse.
+As people become more aware of their thoughts and feelings, it can lead to a greater acknowledgement of the danger of taking drugs and how better ways of acting on their thoughts and feelings can lead to more positive outcomes.